MurrellGroup/Phylotrajectories.jl/README.md

 You can perform inference using either a discrete or continuous model:

+> [!NOTE]
+> `DiscreteModel` supports both inferring the Maximum Likelihood tree and approximating a posterior tree space via MCMC, whereas `ContinuousModel` only supports the latter.
 ```julia
 # Using a discrete model
 model = DiscreteModel()